Kanomble/curvibacter_transcriptomics/README.md

 The DESeq2 analysis is implemented within two R scripts.
 One script was used for the Kallisto abundance files (abundance.tsv), the other for the RSEM genes.results files.
 Due to the fact that *Curvibacter* is a bacterial species, isoforms.results files of RSEM have not been used in this analysis step.

+## Gene Enrichment Analysis with AnnotationForge and clusterProfiler

+With the <i>Curvibacter</i> proteome as input, BLASTKoala was used to identify KeggOntology (KO) identifier for each gene.
+The GenBank file of <i>Curvibacter</i> was used to extract all GeneOntology (GO) terms for each protein sequence.
+Subsequently, the R package [AnnotationForge](https://bioconductor.org/packages/release/bioc/html/AnnotationForge.html) was used to construct an OrgDb package for <i>Curvibacter</i>.
+This OrgDb package was used as input for the enrichGO function of the [clusterProfiler](https://bioconductor.org/packages/release/bioc/html/clusterProfiler.html) R package.

+Differentially expressed genes have been filtered for significance (adjusted p-value "padj" <= 0.05).
+Downregulated genes with an log2FoldChange value of -1 and upregulated genes with an log2FoldChange value of 1 have been used as input for the enrichKEGG and enrichGO functions of the clusterProfiler R package.

 # References

 - [Pietschke et. al. 2017](https://www.pnas.org/doi/10.1073/pnas.1706879114) website